ipfs/ipfs-docs/docs/install/command-line.md

 ![macOS icon](./images/command-line/apple-icon.png =250x200)

 1. Decide which macOS binary to download from [`dist.ipfs.tech`](https://dist.ipfs.tech/#kubo) by determining whether your system uses an Apple or Intel CPU.
-On most macOS systems, you can determine the system specs by doing the following:
+On most macOS systems, you can find systems specs by doing the following:

    1. In the upper left hand corner of your screen, click the "Apple" icon.
    1. In the drop-down menu displayed, select _About this Mac_.
    1. A window with information about your Mac is displayed.
-      - If your system uses Apple Silicon, the specific chip is shown, such as _Apple M1 Pro_.
+      - If your system uses Apple Silicon, the specific chip displays, such as _Apple M1 Pro_.
-      - If your system uses an Intel CPU, the specific processor is shown, such as _2.3 GHz 8-Core Intel Core i9_.
+      - If your system uses an Intel CPU, the specific processor displays, such as _2.3 GHz 8-Core Intel Core i9_.

 1. Download the appropriate macOS binary from [`dist.ipfs.tech`](https://dist.ipfs.tech/#kubo) based on your hardware.
 For example: